African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 Activities

-Our camp offers game viewing activities in the morning and late afternoons.
-Bird and game viewing is done either from motorized boats or mokoro (traditional dugout canoes), which are poled along effortlessly and quietly through the clear waters of the Okavango.
+During the months of November through March, when lower water levels make it possible to drive in open 4x4 vehicles off the island, guests can also enjoy the combined excitement of a game drive.
+The camp offers game viewing activities in the morning and late afternoons.
+Bird and game viewing is done either from motorzsed boats or mokoro (traditional dugout canoes), which are poled along effortlessly and quietly through the clear waters of the Okavango.

 Activities are dependent on the water levels.
-Activities throughout the year would typically include mekoro rides (dugout canoes), unless there is no water, and game walks.
+Activities throughout the year would typically include mokoro rides (dugout canoes), unless the water is too low, and game walks.
 When water levels are too low for water activities, game viewing is conducted by vehicle or on foot.
-Between June and September when the water is high, guests can also take motorboat rides, and in the drier season, game drives.
+Between June and September when the water is high, guests can also take motorboat rides

 Wildlife